Frank Nicholas Meyer

-Frank Nicholas Meyer (30 November 1875 – 2 June 1918) was a United States Department of Agriculture explorer who traveled to Asia to collect new plant species.
+Frank Nicholas Meyer (30 November 1875 – 2 June 1918) was a United States Department of Agriculture explorer who travelled to Asia to collect new plant species.
 The Meyer lemon was named in his honor.

 Biography

 He was born Frans Nicolaas Meijer in Amsterdam in 1875.
 For seven years Meijer was educated at the Hortus Botanicus in Amsterdam as an assistant of Hugo de Vries.
 He emigrated to the United States in 1901 and became an American citizen in November 1908 adopting the name "Frank N. Meyer".
 In 1901 he first went to work for Erwin F. Smith at the United States Department of Agriculture.
 In 1902, Meyer began working at USDA's Plant Introduction Station in Santa Ana, California.
 Meyer was hired in 1905 by the USDA in their Office of Seed and Plant Introduction to send back to the United States economically useful plants as part of an effort, initiated in 1898, to augment United States agriculture and horticulture with plant varieties collected around the world.
 A particular focus of the program was to introduce drought resistant plants suitable for dry land farming, a demand driven by concentrated agricultural expansion into the Great Plains.
 By 1912, the program had introduced over 34,000 species.
 These were submitted to testing and selection at plant introduction stations, such as in Chico, California, and incorporated into then developing plant breeding programs.
 Through an arrangement with Charles Sprague Sargent and David Fairchild Meyer was also to send to the Arnold Arboretum trees and shrubs of ornamental value.
 They archived images he collected of his travels.

 Meyer's 2,500 plant introductions include wild and cultivated forage crops, such as alfalfa, drought-hardy small grains, such as sorghum, and many varieties of citrus, stone fruits, and nuts.
 Prior to 1903, eight varieties of soy bean were grown in the United States.
 Meyer collected forty-two varieties, including the first oil-bearing variety, which supplies an ingredient for industrial processes.
 David Fairchild (1919) reported that, Meyer's "notes, published in the “Inventories of Seeds and Plants Imported” of the Office of Foreign Seed and Plant Introduction, are full of suggestions to plant breeders, and, luckily, his suggestions are backed up by living material which will make it easy to provide the breeders with many of the plants which he describes.”

 Meyer is also responsible for collecting specimens in China that showed that the fungus now known as Cryphonectria parasitica, responsible for the Chestnut blight disease first observed in the Bronx Zoo in 1904 and that had started killing American chestnut trees, was present on Chinese trees, confirming suspicions that it had originated from imported nursery stock.